 Authored by Martin Holst Swende

 On the security side, there has been a lot of action regarding the Istanbul hard-fork.
 The old python-based fuzzer (Evmlab) has been rewritten in Go, and has been used to create EIP-targeted fuzzers.
 These fuzzers have been used to generate test-cases (finding implementation flaws in both Besu and Nethermind) and used to run millions of test-cases comparing Geth and Parity - and as of late November, we also got Aleth and Nethermind VMs running on the same fuzzer framework.
 So we are now up to four EVMs doing differential fuzzing!

-A while ago, it was announced on the Bounty page that $15K USD was allocated towards security audits of EIPs.
-Out of this, we have awarded $5K each to Neville Gretch contract-library.com and Hubert Ritzdorf (Chainsecurity) for their work helping to assess the security impact of EIP-1884.
+A while ago, it was announced on the Bounty page that 5K each to Neville Gretch contract-library.com and Hubert Ritzdorf (Chainsecurity) for their work helping to assess the security impact of EIP-1884.

 Several other bounties have been awarded, most of which will be shared publicly soon.

 Authored by Christian Reitwiessner